Jazan Province: Local market

-The Abu Arish popular market is a significant commercial hub within the city.
-It is also known as the Robua Market and the Samil Market.
-It is a traditional market that has been in operation for an extended period, attracting a considerable number of individuals from various villages within the Abu Arish Governorate on a weekly basis to engage in commercial activities.
-The market displays a variety of traditional household items, including crockery, tools crafted from palm fronds, textiles utilized for clothing, agricultural implements, and animals.
-The market, which still exists today every Wednesday, is an ancient gathering place for the people of Abu Arish and its surroundings.
+Abu Arish's popular market is a significant commercial hub within the city.
+It is also known as the Robua Market or the Samil Market.
+It is a traditional market that has been in operation for a very long time, attracting considerable numbers from various villages within the Abu Arish Governorate on a weekly basis to engage in commercial activities.
+The market offers a variety of traditional household items, including crockery, tools crafted from palm fronds, textiles utilized for clothing, agricultural implements, and livestock.
+The market, which is held every Wednesday, is an ancient gathering place for the people of Abu Arish and its surroundings.

 Infrastructure

 Education

-The city of Abu Arish has been known for study circles since old times, as circles were held in the city's mosques to teach the Qur'an and Hadith.
-From its notable scholars include Abdullah ibn Ali al-Amoudi and his son, Saleh ibn Abdullah al-Amoudi, as well as Abdullah Adam, Muhammad Zakri, and Musa al-Manqari.
-Subsequently, Abdullah Al-Qaraawi's educational institutions were established, and over time, conventional schools proliferated, reaching a total of 65 schools for girls and approximately 66 schools for boys.
+The city of Abu Arish has been known for its scholarly circles since olden times, such groupings being held at the city's mosques to teach the Qur'an and Hadith.
+Notable scholars include Abdullah ibn Ali al-Amoudi and his son, Saleh ibn Abdullah al-Amoudi, as well as Abdullah Adam, Muhammad Zakri, and Musa al-Manqari.
+Subsequently, Abdullah Al-Qaraawi's educational institutions were established and, over time, conventional schools proliferated, numbering a total of 65 schools for girls and approximately 66 schools for boys.